rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ## Adding The Devices In Librenms

 Now that our sample devices are configured to accept snmp traffic from our LibreNMS server, the next step is to add those devices in LibreNMS.
 We are assuming that you have the web interface for LibreNMS open, and if so, it is going to be showing you that you have no devices added and asking you to add one.

 So go ahead and do that.
 Once you click to add a device, you'll be faced with this screen:

 ![LibreNMS Add Device](../images/librenms_add_device.png)

 Put in the information we used for our test devices.
 In our case, we are using the IP for the Ubuntu workstation to start, in our example that is 192.168.1.122.
 The only other thing we will need to add here is the community string in the "Community" field, so we would type in "LABone" here.

 Now click the "Add Device" button.
 Assuming that you have done everything correctly above when adding the device, your device should be added successfully.

-If you run into a failure to add, review the SNMP setup for the workstation or the firewall if it exists.
+If you run into a "failure to add" error, review the SNMP setup for the workstation or the firewall if it exists.
 Next we repeat the "Add Device" process for our CentOS server.

 ## Getting Alerts

 As we said from the start, this document will only get you started with LibreNMS.
 There are a large number of additional configuration items, an extensive API (Application Programming Interface), an alerts system that provides a huge number of options for delivery, called "Transports", and much more.

 We are not going to create any alert rules, but instead we will be editing the built-in alert rule "Device Down!
 Due to no ICMP response"  that is pre-configured out of the box, and for "Transports" we are going to stick with "Mail", which is just email.
 Just know that you are not limited.

 In order to use email for our transport, however, we need to have mail working on our server.
 To get this going, we are going to use this [Postfix Procedure](../email/postfix_reporting.md).

 Run through that procedure to configure postfix so that it will properly identify where the messages are coming from, but you can stop after the configuration process and come back here.

 ### Transports